Reviews You Can Rely On

 Expensive

 If you're seeking a robot kit for kids that goes well beyond programming Legos, the Makeblock Ultimate 2.0 is the kit for you.
 This model has 550+ pieces and directions for ten different robots, including a robot tank with a gripper arm, a catapult, a walking ant, and even a camera dolly.
-It comes with a variety of different sensors and can be programmed with both graphical blocks or text-based coding in Python, and is compatible with both Arduino and Raspberry Pi.
-This kit is versatile enough that you could work for hundreds of hours on projects without duplicating anything.
+It comes with various sensors and can be programmed with both graphical blocks or text-based coding in Python, and it is compatible with both Arduino and Raspberry Pi.
+This kit is versatile enough to work for hundreds of hours on projects without duplicating anything.
 You also have plenty of potential to expand beyond what's included in the kit with compatible add-on components from Makeblock or third-party parts off the shelf.

 kids robot - the ultimate 2.0 is incredibly versatile but can be a bit too...